benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- Welcome!
+- Good afternoon!
 - Want to introduce you to future JavaScript features that I'm excited about
-- ES.next is just future JavaScript
+- ES.next is just that -- future JavaScript
+- And what's future today will be current very soon
+- BTW: tweeted out a link to slides already

 =====
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->